LearningNoob00000/DEB/docs/contributing.md

 - Test service interactions
 - Use actual database when necessary

-### E2E Tests
+### Performance Tests

-- Place in `tests/e2e/`
+- Place in `tests/benchmarks/`
-- Test complete workflows
+- Test resource usage and operation speed
-- Use real Docker environment
+- Use the Benchmark utility

 ## Documentation Guidelines